chadjw/react-debounce-input/README.md

 Same as `forceNotifyByEnter`, but notification will be sent when focus leaves the input field.

+### `forceNotifyOnWheel`: PropTypes.bool (default: true)

+Same as `forceNotifyByEnter`, but notification will be sent when using the scroll wheel on a number input field.

 ### `inputRef`: PropTypes.func (default: undefined)

 Will pass `ref={inputRef}` to generated input element.
 We needed to rename `ref` to `inputRef` since `ref` is a special prop in React and cannot be passed to children.